 Record noted deficiencies or system abnormalities that are reported to EHS for corrective action;

 Ensure that used AED(s) are restocked and tested as per manufacturer recommendations.
 All costs of restocking of the unit will be charged back to the AED Owner.

+Routinely reporting to the Emergency Management Team Chair the status of AEDs and the program at SDSU.

 Notification